chocolatey/choco-wiki/CreatePackages.md

 The `<description>` of the package should contain a short text or at least a few words about the software for which the package is made.
 Here are a few things that should be respected:

+* The description should always be written in English, even if the packaged software does not provide an UI in English.
+You can also include the software’s description in its original language, but insert it after the English description.
 * The description should not just contain a repetition of the package name.
 * It should not just consist of a link where more information can be found.
 For that purpose there’s already `<projectUrl>`.
 * The contents of `<description>` and also `<releaseNotes>` are parsed as Markdown, which means that it should not be indented, otherwise it would be interpreted as code by the Markdown parser, which results in monospaced, non-wrapping text on the package page.
 Also remember to separate paragraphs with an empty line.
 The same applies to `<releaseNotes>`.
 It should look like this: